 - Scott Hillenbrand as Doctor Brad Kagen [as Scott Brandon] – Survival Island

 - Hoyt Axton as Mayor Ed Biddle – Buried Alive; Retribution; Gremlins; Endangered Species

 - Courtney Gains as Doctor Joseph McConnell – Hell’s Kitty; The ‘Burbs

 - Eric Lawson as Sheriff Ben Lowry

 - Erik Estrada as Bernie Alvarez – Chupacabra vs. the Alamo; Sabrina, the Teenage Witch TV series; Light Blast

 - Nick Jameson as Jurgen Werner

 - Casey Fallo as Jo Biddle [as Kasey Fallo] – Survival Island

 - Paul Morgan Fredrix as Doctor Pat Kagen

-This film should not be confused with Jaws of Satan (1981), which was originally titled King Cobra.
+This film should not be confused with Jaws of Satan (1981), which was also titled King Cobra.